-78. Without prejudice to the rights accorded by the Charter of the United Nations and the provisional rules of procedure of the Security Council, the members of the Security Council support, where appropriate, the informal arrangement whereby one or more Council members (as "penholder(s)") initiate and chair the informal drafting process.
+89. Without prejudice to the rights accorded by the Charter of the United Nations and the provisional rules of procedure of the Security Council, and reaffirming paragraph 80 of the present note, the members of the Security Council support, where appropriate, the informal arrangement whereby one or more Council members (as "penholder(s)" or "co-penholder(s)") initiate, facilitate and chair the informal drafting process, as well as timely initiatives, of the Council, among others and related tasks, while recognizing any Council member may take up the pen for any file.
 This informal arrangement, where appropriate, aims to facilitate timely initiatives to ensure Council action while preserving an element of continuity, with a view to enhancing the efficiency of the Council's work.